After you submit your thesis, please make sure you are across the examination process below and complete the final steps to finishing your degree.

 Detailed information on how the examination will be conducted is in the ’Examination’ section of the Research Student Handbook (please see the examination chapter).
 Your thesis will be sent electronically to 2 examiners who will be asked to submit their reports within 8 weeks.

 How long will my thesis examination take?

-We ask examiners to complete the examination and provide their reports to the Graduate centre within eight weeks from their receipt of the thesis.
-To expedite the examination process, the Adelaide Graduate Centre reminds examiners if their reports have not been received by the due date and follows up with additional reminders where necessary.
+We ask examiners to complete the examination and provide their reports to the Adelaide Graduate Research School within eight weeks from their receipt of the thesis.
+To expedite the examination process, the Adelaide Graduate Research School reminds examiners if their reports have not been received by the due date and follows up with additional reminders where necessary.
 In practice, it takes an average of three months before you will receive notification of the outcome of your examination.

 Why may my thesis take longer than 3 months to examine?